akashAD98/akashAD98/README.md

   <img align="left" alt="Akash's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>

 <br />

-hi, i'm [Akash Desai ](https://abhishknads.me/), a passionate self-taught Data scientist  and a computer vision engineer from india. my passion for data science lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Passionate self-taught Data scientist  and a computer vision engineer from india. my passion for data science lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.